Though clients come to Bull Oak for a variety of San Diego financial services, a common question we’re asked is “should I rollover my 401k?”

-11/16/2017 – Perhaps.
-For most, it makes sense to roll your funds out of a 401k (this includes a 403b, 401a, or whatever type the deferred employer plan may be).
+The answer is, perhaps.
+For most, it makes sense to roll your mutual funds out of a 401k (this includes a 403b, 401a, or whatever type the deferred employer plan may be).
 Though, there are a few exceptions that one must consider before pulling the trigger.
 This includes fees, any concentrated stock positions, and other company benefits.

 When you leave your company, you essentially have four 401k options to consider.

-1. Completely cash-out your funds from your 401k (not recommended)
+1. Completely cash-out your retirement funds from your 401k (not recommended)

 – You do NOT want to do this outside of any cosmic cataclysmic circumstances (e.g. the apocalypse has arrived, the moon is crashing into the Earth, etc.).